Andrew I of Hungary: Family

 Andrew's wife, Anastasia, was the daughter of Grand Duke Yaroslav I the Wise of Kiev by his wife, Ingegerd, who herself was the daughter of King Olof Skötkonung of Sweden.
 Andrew married Anastasia, who was born in about 1020, around 1038.
 Their first child, Adelaide, was born around 1040.
 She became the wife of Vratislaus II of Bohemia, who was initially Duke and, from 1085, King of Bohemia.
 Andrew and Anastasia's first son, Solomon, was born in 1053, their second son, David, some years later.
 Neither Solomon nor David fathered sons; the male line of Andrew's family died out with their deaths by the end of the 11th century.

 Medieval chronicles write that Andrew had a natural son, named George, "by a concubine" from the village of Pilismarót.
-Since his name was popular among Orthodox believers, Gyula Kristó says that his mother may have been a Russian lady-in-waiting of Andrew's queen.
+Since his name was popular among Orthodox believers, Gyula Kristó says that his mother may have been a Rus' lady-in-waiting of Andrew's queen.
 The story that the Clan Drummond in Scotland are descended from George and his son Maurice is not accepted by some scholars.

 The following family tree presents Andrew's ancestry, his offspring, and some of his relatives mentioned in the article.